GarrettBeatty/doublecube.gg/README.md

 ## License

-This is a demonstration project for learning purposes.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

 ## Backgammon Rules Reference